 - For the first two weeks, all clinical lab sessions will be held in the NLC.
 All clinical sections will be held from 7:30am-1:30pm for the first two weeks of the semester.

 - Additional information about schedules and clinical agencies will be given during the first week of classes.

 Physical exams are required within the year before beginning NUR 111.
 New York State Health Department Regulations prohibit anyone from caring for patients without having met certain health standards and immunizations.
 The necessary forms will be provided at registration.
 Schedule an appointment with your physician to ensure that all forms are submitted on or before January 15th for students entering NUR 111 in the Spring Semester, and August 15th for students entering NUR 111 in the Fall Semester.
 If the forms are not received by Health Service by this date, you may lose your place in NUR 111.

 These should be available two to three weeks before the start of classes each semester in the MCC Bookstore.
 Check the MCC website using the A thru Z Index under “B” for Book Store for a link to the Nursing Outline availability or call the Bookstore (292-2501) before you come to make sure that everything you need is in.
 BRING YOUR CLASS SCHEDULE WITH YOU TO THE BOOKSTORE: it will make purchasing materials easier.
 The Bookstore accepts cash, check with appropriate ID, MasterCard or Visa.

-- Jensen, S. (2011) Pocket Guide for Nursing Health Assessment.
+- Jensen, S. (2015) Pocket Guide for Nursing Health Assessment.
+(2nd ed.)
 Philadelphia: Lippincott Williams and Wilkens.

 RECOMMENDED TEXTS (Any dictionary is acceptable)